Duyfken: Voyages

 In early 1606, Janszoon encountered and then charted the shores of Australia's Cape York Peninsula.
 The ship made landfall at the Pennefather River in the Gulf of Carpentaria.
 This is the first authenticated sighting of Australia by Europeans, and also the first authenticated landing of Europeans on Australian soil.
 For the first time all the inhabited continents of the world were known to the European science of geography.
-The ship sailed back to Bantam.
+The ship sailed back to Banda.

 In 1607, Duyfken may have made a second voyage east to Australia.
 Later in the year, she was sent to Java to get supplies for the beleaguered Dutch fortress on Ternate.
 In February or March 1608, Duyfken was involved in hunting Chinese junks north of Ternate.

 In May 1608, the ship was engaged in a five-hour battle with three Portuguese galleys.
 In June, she was sent with larger ships to capture the fortress of Taffaso on Makian Island.
 A month later, she was brought inside the reef at Ternate for repairs.
 It seems that she was hauled on her side to repair the bottom but this caused further damage, and the ship was condemned as beyond repair.